Mobility has taken the fitness industry by storm.

 - In-depth, academic approach.
 Instead of just learning drills, you’ll learn anatomy, physiotherapy, and all the theory behind mobility.

 - Based on the widely used BioMechanics Method®.
-This will give you an easy to remember framework that you can apply to your’s and other’s mobility issues
+This will give you an easy to remember framework that you can apply to your’s and other’s mobility issues such as shoulder mobility.

 The Functional Training Specialist Program Pros

-- Focused on teaching others rather than personal development
+- Focused on teaching others rather than personal development.

 The Functional Training Specialist Program- Our Verdict: 9 Out Of 10